harsh159357/flutter_client_php_backend/README.md

 * App Logo Created Using [Logo Maker](http://logomakr.com)
 * For Hosting used [000webhost](https://hafinse.000webhostapp.com)

+##### Note if REST APIs used in the app are not working and you are getting following error https://imgur.com/a/AcbW5uh Then you have to use your own hosting(website) to test the app.

 ## Built With

 * [Flutter](https://flutter.io) - Cross Platform App Development Framework